nats-io/nats.java/README.md

 ### Publishing

-To publish messages, use the `JetStream.Publish(...)` API.
+To publish messages, use the `JetStream.publish(...)` API.
 A stream must be established before publishing.
 You can publish in either a synchronous or asynchronous manner.

 **Synchronous:**